 For example, on a commercial property with a purchase price of £300,000, rather than being taxed at 5% for the whole purchase price (and paying £9,000 SDLT), you will instead be taxed at 0% for the first £150,000, at 2% for the next £100,000 and finally at 5% on the remaining £50,000 (therefore paying £4,500 SDLT overall – a nice saving of £4,500).

 However, the new 5% bracket for properties of a value of £250,001 and above is a significant difference from the previous highest rate of 4% (applicable on transactions valued at £500,000 and above) and will significantly affect those involved in any transaction of a higher value as the amount of SDLT payable will have increased rather than fallen.

 For any transactions that exchanged contracts before 17 March 2016 but have not completed there are transitional rules which will apply to ensure taxpayers do not lose out.

-If you have any further queries in relation to the amount of SDLT that will be payable on a commercial or other non-residential property that you are in the process of acquiring or are looking to acquire, please contact Lauren Ellison or another member of our Commercial Property Team who will be happy to help.
+If you have any further queries in relation to the amount of SDLT that will be payable on a commercial or other non-residential property that you are in the process of acquiring or are looking to acquire, please contact Lauren Walker or another member of our Real Estate Team who will be happy to help.